Laura Fenton: US Championships

 Fenton won the US National Championships in doubles four times: in 2006 and 2005 with Aimee Ruiz, 2000 with Jackie Paraiso, and 1993 with Michelle Gould.

 Fenton was second in singles at the 2003 US National Singles Championships, which qualified her for the 2003 Pan Am Games team.

 Personal life

 Fenton was raised as a Seventh Day Adventist, so she was not allowed to compete in sports on the weekends, when tournaments are usually held.

-Fenton has a B.A. from Union College and a master's degree from Western Michigan University in biomechanics, kinesiology and exercise physicology.
-Currently, she is an Associate Professor of Health and Exercise Science at La Sierra University in Riverside, Califorinia.
+Fenton has a B.A. from Union Adventist University and a master's degree from Western Michigan University in biomechanics, kinesiology and exercise physicology.
+Currently, she is an associate professor of Health and Exercise Science at La Sierra University in Riverside, California.